CenekAlbl/mvus/README.md

 </p>

     where:
-        - (cx, cy) is a principal point that is usually at the image center
+        - (cx, cy) is a principal point that is usually at the image center.
         - fx, fy are the focal lengths expressed in pixel units.

 - "distCoeff": a vector of [k1,k2,p1,p2[,k3]]